The Haunted Barn: Critical

 censor thought this mystery comedy should be banned."

 The Bulletin said the film "has some amusing situations, the photography is up-to-date and the acting, especially that of Phil Smith, is excellent."

 The trade paper Everyone's stated the film:

 Cannot befaulted on the score of sound and photography.
 There is, in fact, a surprising quality in that respect...The picture is an interesting and humorous story...
 Sound and lighting effects are excellent; and convincing performances are supplied by the entire cast.
 None of them looks ill at ease, or appears to suffer from camera scare.

+Filmink magazine, in a more recent review, declared:

+The film feels like a one act play for a community group – there’s a huge cast, lots of opportunities for hammy acting.
+It’s in that comedy old dark house vein of Seven Keys to Baldpate...
+An actual murderer or robber among the characters would have made things so much better.
+The sound of the wind outside is effective...
+The Haunted Barn isn’t very good, but we’ve got to say that we quite enjoyed it.
+It’s just so hammy and dumb and keen to entertain.

 Box office

 The film and Diggers proved very popular at the box office.